 Course Outline: This is only a working draft of the course outline; it will be revised as the term progresses.
-Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, I will not change the dates of quizzes, exams or term paper deadlines unless absolutely necessary.
+Dates on which particular topics are to be presented in lecture are subject to change, as are related reading assignments; however, I will not change the dates of quizzes, exams or term paper deadlines unless absolutely necessary.
 The official updated version of the outline will reside on the Blackboard web site.
-Updated print versions can also be obtained from the instructor during normal office hours.

-Version Updated: 3/18/2008 11:52 AM
+Version Updated: 1/03/2009 10:04 AM